Do the Digit Insurance

 What Are the Causes of Low ESR?

 Therefore, the ESR test is a blood test that helps your doctor measure the inflammation in the body.
 Generally, it is done with other tests to treat or diagnose a variety of inflammatory diseases.
 Based on the result of the test, the doctor might recommend more testing or refer to a specialist.
-Individuals experiencing any symptoms of inflammatory disease must consult with their doctor at the earliest.
+Individuals experiencing inflammatory disease symptoms must consult with their doctor at the earliest.

 What is the meaning of ESR 60?

-ESR value of 60 mm/hr means high systemic inflammation in people with inflammatory disease.
+An ESR value of 60 mm/hr means high systemic inflammation in people with inflammatory disease.
+This suggests that there may be significant inflammation or an underlying condition that needs further evaluation.

 Should I worry if my ESR level is high?